 Tuckerton Lumber has been serving this community for over 90 years.
 In five years under our stewardship, we’ve stabilized the business, launched Surfbox as a new growth platform, invested heavily in our physical plant, and built a team that can execute.
 2025 was not a breakout year, but it was a year of strengthening the foundation.
 The businesses are better positioned today than they were twelve months ago, and I believe we are set up for an even better 2026.

 Thank you for your continued trust and investment.
 As always, I welcome your questions and feedback.

 Respectfully,

 Joe

 Managing Member

 TLC II LLC | Surfbox Portable Storage

-Note: Financial figures referenced in this letter are based on draft compilations prepared by Robert MacArthur, CPA, and are subject to final adjustment.
-A detailed financial summary accompanies this letter under separate cover.
+*Unaudited.